MikeBild/graphql-pouch/README.md

 *A GraphQL-API runtime on top of PouchDB created by GraphQL shorthand notation as a self contained service with CouchDB synchonisation.*

+__Objectives - evaluating for your project__

+* Frontend-First-Driven approach without backend/database migrations
+* Friendly GraphQL shorthand notation spec to create typed data model definitions fast and easy
+* Self-contained // no infrastructure dependencies // no lock in
+* Customizable for seamless integration of existing resources

 ## Usage
 First install using npm: